 Our F and G-Pin terminations mate with cerrtain electrodes made by Protech International (formerly known as Plastics One).
 When you choose an electrode with a socket, we will look at the socket drawing and choose a pin that will fit sungly and take up as little vertical height as possible, to keep your implantation compact.

-We combine the helix with the ferrule so as to simplify the crimping process, creating the Q-Ferrule.
-We slide the 2-mm ferrule onto a 3-mm P-Coil.
+Our crimp ferrules are laser-cut, thin-walled, 2-mm lengths of stainless steel tube.
+You can buy these from us under part number CF-1.
+To construct a Q-Ferrule, we slide the CF-1 onto a P-Coil.
 We squeeze the ferrule at the base of the P-Coil so as to hold it in place.
-We trim the end of the P-Coil so that only half a millimeter of helix protrudes.
-When it comes to making the crimp contact, we slid the 2-mm bare end of a 125-μm diameter stainless steel wire into the helix.
-We push it in as far as it will go.
-We squeeze with pliers to complete the contact.
+We trim the end of the P-Coil so that only half a millimeter of spring coil protrudes from the ferrule.
+The Q-Ferrule acts as the receptacle side of the cripm contact.
+The plug side will be 2 mm of bare 125-μm diameter stainless steel wire.
+This we slide into the center of the Q-Ferrule coil.
+We push the wire in as far as it will go.
+We squeeze the ferrule with pliers to complete the contact.

-The crimp contact requires that the bare steel wire enter the central cavity of the helical lead.
+The crimp contact requires that the bare steel wire enter the central cavity of the spring coil in the Q-Ferrule.
 The spring in our B-Leads has outer diameter 450 μm and inner diameter 250 μ.
-A bare 125-μm diameter steel wire fits easily into the helix of the spring.
+A bare 125-μm diameter steel wire fits easily into the coil of the spring.
 The ferrule is 2-mm long with inner diameter 510 μm and 50-μm walls.
-The ferrule squashes the helix and wire together, creating a press-contact that is maintained despite movement and stress by the compression of the spring.
+The ferrule squashes the spring coil and wire together, creating a press-contact that is maintained despite movement and stress by the compression of the spring.
 To perform the crimp, we recommend modified forceps, like the ones shown below.
 We cut off the forcep clamps, we cut short the forcep jaws, and we grind the jaws down until they are 2 mm wide at the tip and 4 mm high.
-During surgery, we hold the Q-Ferrule in the jaws of these pliers, and slide it over the bare steel wire to which we want to make a crimp contact, and squeeze as tightly as we can to squash the ferrule.
+During surgery, we hold the Q-Ferrule in the jaws of these pliers, and slide it over the bare steel wire to which we want to make a crimp contact.
+We squeeze as tightly to squash the ferrule.

 The A-Coil can be re-created at the end of a freshly-cut lead with the help of a scalpel.
 When we re-use an implant, the simplest procedure is to cut off the ends of the leads to free them from the cement used to hold them in place in the first implantation.
 We create a new A-Coil by removing insulation from the cut lead.
 When you order an SCT, you specify the insulated length of the leads.
 Add 5 mm for each time you want to be able to cut the leads back and re-implant your telemetry device.
 We use a scalpel to remove silicone from the tip of the lead so as to expose the bare wire.
-Consult the Insulation Removal chapter of our Flexible Wires page for detailed instrutions and tutorial videos showing how to remove insulation from our 0.5-mm and 0.7-mm leads.
+Consult the Insulation Removal chapter of our Flexible Wires page for instrutions on removing insulation from our 0.5-mm and 0.7-mm spring leads.

 Electrodes that are free of solder, such as the bare wire secured with a steel screw, generate less low-frequency chemical artifact than electrodes that contain an exposed solder joint.